keystonejs/keystone-storage-adapter-s3/README.md

 - **path**: Storage path inside the bucket.
 By default uploaded files will be stored in the root of the bucket.
 You can override this by specifying a base path here.
 Base path must be absolute, for example '/images/profilepics'.

 - **uploadParams**: Default params to pass to the AWS S3 client when uploading files.
 You can use these params to configure lots of additional properties and store (small) extra data about the files in S3 itself.
 See [AWS documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) for options.
 Examples: `{ ACL: "public-read" }` to override the bucket ACL and make all uploaded files globally readable.

+- **s3ForcePathStyle**: Whether to force path style URLs for S3 objects.
+Default is false, which will produce urls like: 'bucketname.amazonaws.com' which could lead to problems with proxies or selfhosted solutions.

 - **publicUrl**: Provide a custom domain to serve your S3 files from.
 This is useful if you are storing in S3 but reading through a CDN like Cloudfront.
 Provide either the domain as a `string` eg. `publicUrl: "https://xxxxxx.cloudfront.net"` or a function which takes a single parameter `file` and return the full public url to the file.